 Other two distinguished scholars have agreed to contribute to the fist steps our project: Prof. Patrick Glenn, who has given us permission to publish a very interesting article which shall serve as the opener of the “Global legal pluralism” section, and Prof. Petros C. Mavroidis, who has been often invited to give his lectures at the School, and agreed to publish the transcript of one of these lectures.

-STALS is an initiative of Sant’Anna School students interested and active in the field of constitutional legal studies.
+STALS is an initiative of Scuola Superiore Sant'Anna interested and active in the field of constitutional legal studies.
 Its aim, nevertheless, shall be that of giving young scholars from all around the world a concrete possibility of having their ideas published (by writing papers not only in English but also in French or Spanish) therefore we are glad to invite everyone to join our project.

 By Prof. Paolo Carrozza

-Full Professor of European and Comparative Public Law at the Sant’Anna School of Advanced Studies, Pisa, and STALS editor
+Full Professor of European and Comparative Public Law at Scuola Superiore Sant'Anna, Pisa, and STALS editor